TH-Attya/CS352-SW2-Online-Food-Ordering-System/README.md

   Only registered customers with valid credentials can login to the application.

-  Customer can view list of available items.
+  Customers can view list of available items.

-  Customer can add items to food cart, view cart details, placing the order, update and access other features.
+  Customers can add items to their cart, view cart details, update quantities, and delete items.

+  Customers can place, view, and delete orders.